Nepal Visa

 Since the short Annapurna base camp trek is not so difficult, you still need to have some preparation before heading on this wonderful trek in the Annapurna region.
 Here are things that will help you to prepare to make it successful and more enjoyable.

-You don't have to be super fit or need the extreme preparation that mountaineers do.
-The main thing trekkers need to focus on is building leg and back strength so they can trek for 5-6 hours while carrying a backpack.
+You don't have to be super fit or need the extreme preparation that mountaineers do for this Annapurna Base Camp Trek.
+The main thing trekkers need to focus on is building leg and back strength so they can walk on stairs continously for 5-7 hours while carrying a backpack.
 For this, you can engage this activist or exercise at home:

 If you are a beginner trekker, choose the best time for the short Annapurna Base Camp trek: spring and autumn.
 Trekking in this season helps you avoid unnecessary difficulties and challenges.